 What is consent and why is it important?

 Consent is termed by the GDPR as one of the 6 legal bases for data collection, and must be freely given; specific, informed and unambiguous.
 It must also be as easy to withdraw as to give.
 At Didomi, we believe that consent should be the main legal basis for data collection, because what is at stake is your customer’s knowledge, understanding and trust.

 In the “Privacy Transition” currently underway, consumers expect information and choice: they want to know what their data is used for, and have the option to give and withdraw their consent.
 Consent represents choice and transparency, a leverage for trust, and trust a leverage for revenue.
 Yes, customers care about consent, and, yes, consent really is a business opportunity.

 In our previous article, we discussed how a Consent Management Platform (CMP) allows you to optimise consent collection online (on websites and apps).
 However, consent can also be used to collect data on several other channels, both online and offline.
 This is where a Preference Center comes in.

 What is a Preference Center ?

 A Preference Center, or “preference management center”, is a space dedicated to the management of subscription settings.
-It allows you to centralize your customers’ consents and preferences across different channels (email, phone, cookies and more), as users are not only able to choose the precise data they wish to communicate to you, but also to indicate the frequency and content of communications.
+It allows you to centralise your customers’ consents and preferences across different channels (email, phone, cookies and more), as users are not only able to choose the precise data they wish to communicate to you, but also to indicate the frequency and content of communications.